-10. If determined appropriate by the planning region, describe how administrative cost arrangements have been coordinated, including the pooling of funds for administrative costs or discuss why these are not appropriate for the planning region at this time.
+10.If determined appropriate by the planning region, describe howadministrative cost arrangements have been coordinated, including the pooling of funds for administrative costs or discuss why these are not appropriate for the planning region at this time.

 The methodology for our local area's administrative cost arrangements are detailed in our Cost Allocation Plan; please find our Cost Allocation Plan attached.
+Additionally, we are in the process of conducting an extensive review of our Cost Allocation Plan utilizing a contracted firm with this subject matter expertise.
+Any updates will be incorporated as necessary and appropriate.

-11.The establishment of an agreement concerning how the planning region will collectively negotiate and reach agreement with the Governor on local levels of performance for, and report on, the performance accountability measures described in WIOA sec.
+11. The establishment of an agreement concerning how the planning region will collectively negotiate and reach agreement with the Governor on local levels of performance for, and report on, the performance accountability measures described in WIOA sec.
 116(c) for local areas or the planning region.